BenWiederhake/minprn/README.md

 - "All operators are equal."
 This is by definition true as I defined the cost function to be the amount of terms (which is the amount of operators plus 1).
   [Of course that's subjective.](https://www.reddit.com/r/ProgrammerHumor/comments/5lp43c/2017_will_be_lit_random_postfix_equations/)

+These assumptions allow to greatly reduce the search space, but also possibly cut away legitimate expressions that just happen to "look weird" in this interpretation.
+Obviously, I can't claim anymore that this find *the single shortest* expression there is;
+but at least it finds "pretty short" expressions.
+At least for the given examples I'm positive that these are exhaustive.

+## How to contribute

+Uhh.

+You might want to tweak the `open_list_t` implementation to be faster/better/stronger;
+you might want to run it again with less strict assumptions; you might want to try `typedef double arith_t` (which is possible, just somewhat fragile).

+Of course there's also the possibility to change the set of allowed values (you can easily allow only one value, or many), and even implementing your own (binary) function (e.g., modulo, exponentiation, rounding division) should be doable.

+Maybe you need this as a library?
+The "global state" of the algorithm is marked as such, so one could do that, too.
+(I just don't see a point in it.)

+Have fun, and shoot me an issue/PR if you feel like it. :)